AEC Regal III

 Preserved at the Finnish Museum Mobilia (in storage) is this AEC Regal Mk III with Valmet body from 1950 (in service until 1971).
 To the left is a British Thomson-Houston trolleybus, with Valmet body, from 1949 (in service to 1976, when trolleybus operation ceased in Tampere).
 Both buses belonging to the traffic company of Tampere. © Björn Forslund

-This a 1951 Regal III with PRV bodywork (Body Nos.
-B34674-88).
+A761 is a Regal III with PRV bodywork (Body No. B34676) built June 1951.
 It was used by Linjebuss of Stockholm as a long distance (international) coach.
 Björn Forslund of the Svenska Omnibusföreningen (Swedish Omnibus Association) advises that, during the 1950s, about a hundred AECs were imported to Sweden.
 Approximately seventy were pre-built in the UK with PRV bodies and the rest were bodied in Sweden.
 The majority (about eighty), including all the PRV bodied buses, went to the Linjebuss company.
 However, when Sweden converted to right hand traffic in the autumn of 1967, almost all AECs were scrapped.
-A few survived for some years converted for other duties and, since the mid 60's, one of them (No. 506) has been "resting" at a former scrap-yard in Varmland, near the Norwegian border; however, after an accident, 506 was rebuilt with a Swedish Arvika body.
+A few survived for some years converted for other duties and, since the mid 60's, one of them (No. 506) has been "resting" at a former scrap-yard in Värmland, near the Norwegian border; however, after an accident, 506 was rebuilt with a Swedish Arvika body.

 This is a 1954 Regal III (Body Nos.
 B37190-3).
 One of a batch of four in service with COPSA in Pando, Uruguay.

 - is an historical province of Sweden in the mid-west bordering Norway.
 The